anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-05-18-Extreme-Gradient-Boosting-with-XGBoost-Part-1.md

 </ul>
 </li>
 </ul>
-<h3 id="1.2.1-XGBoost:-Fit/Predict">1.2.1 XGBoost: Fit/Predict<a class="anchor-link" href="#1.2.1-XGBoost:-Fit/Predict"> </a></h3><p>It's time to create your first XGBoost model!
+<h3 id="XGBoost:-Fit/Predict">XGBoost: Fit/Predict<a class="anchor-link" href="#XGBoost:-Fit/Predict"> </a></h3><p>It's time to create your first XGBoost model!
 As Sergey showed you in the video, you can use the scikit-learn .fit() / .predict() paradigm that you are already familiar to build your XGBoost models, as the xgboost library has a scikit-learn compatible API!</p>
 <p>Here, you'll be working with churn data.
 This dataset contains imaginary data from a ride-sharing app with user behaviors over their first month of app usage in a set of imaginary cities as well as whether they used the service 5 months after sign-up.</p>
 <p>Your goal is to use the first month's worth of data to predict whether the app's users will remain users of the service at the 5 month mark.
 This is a typical setup for a churn prediction problem.
 To do this, you'll split the data into training and test sets, fit a small xgboost model on the training set, and evaluate its performance on the test set by computing its accuracy.</p>
 <p>Instructions:</p>